TxusLopez/streaming_lightHT/README.md

 The aim of this work is to show how two simple and lightweight approaches (NEIGHBOURS and DIRECTIONS) are competitive with the well-known Successive Halving algorithm (SHA) and its random version (RSHA).
 The results show this competitiveness in terms of classification performance, being our approaches less processing time-consuming and less memory-consuming (RAM-Hours).

+Three experiments have been carried out.
+1) with a sliding window size of 50 and a short grid of parameters, 2) with a sliding window size of 300 and a short grid of parameters, and 3) with a sliding window size of 50 and a large grid of parameters.

 [1] Gomes, H. M., Read, J., Bifet, A., Barddal, J. P., & Gama, J. (2019).
 Machine learning for streaming data: state of the art, challenges, and opportunities.
 ACM SIGKDD Explorations Newsletter, 21(2), 6-22.

 ## Data generation